• Articles

 • Inverter

-• For the electric motor, power is transformed from the Direct Current (DC) battery to alternating current (AC).
+• In an electric motor, power is transformed from the DC battery to the AC.

-• The accelerator pedal sends a signal to the controller, which modifies the frequency of the AC flowing from the inverter to the motor to regulate the vehicle’s speed.
+• The accelerator pedal of such a vehicle is responsible for sending a signal to the controller, which alters the frequency of the AC flowing from the inverter to the motor to control the speed.

-• The motor connects to and rotates the wheels through a gear.
+• The motor rotates the wheels through a gear.

-• When the brakes are applied or the electric vehicle is decelerating, the motor transforms into an alternator and generates electricity, which is then returned to the battery.
+• When the brakes are applied, the motor transforms into an alternator and generates electricity, which is supplied to the battery.

 Examples of Battery Electric Vehicles